paul-grassi/800-63-3/sp800-63a/sec5_proofing.md

 	- A CSP SHALL require a minimum of four (4) KBV questions each requiring a correct answer to successfully complete the KBV step.

-###5.3.4.
+###5.3.3.
 Trusted Referee Requirements
 The CSP MAY determine to utilize trusted referees, such as notaries, legal guardian, or some other form of certified individual that can legally vouch for and/or act on behalf of the individual.
 CSP MAY use a trusted referee for both remote and in-person processes.

 In some instances, the CSP MAY allow an individual that has successfully completed identity proofing with the same CSP to act as a trusted referee for another individual.
 The CSP SHALL not accept this type of trusted referee verification at IAL3.

 ###5.3.4.
-Considerations for Minors and Other Vulnerable People
+Considerations for Minors and Other People with Unique Needs
 Enrollment of minors under age 18, unable to meet the evidence requirements of identity proofing SHOULD involve a parent or legal adult guardian as a trusted referee as described in Section 5.3.4.
 Minors under age 13 require special consideration to ensure compliance with the Children's Online Privacy Protection Act of 1998, 15 USC 6501-6505 and 16 CFR Part 312.

-Other vulnerable persons SHOULD be enrolled by a conservator or other person with power of attorney.
+Other individuals may have difficulty completing the identity proofing process based on various circumstances, such as not possessing the complete set of evidence requirements at a given IAL.
+In these circumstances, the CSP SHOULD allow the applicant to be enrolled by a conservator or other person with power of attorney.

 ###5.3.5.
 Binding Requirements